-As a psychologist, author of poetry/memoir, and editor of Bacopa Literary Review, my work is often inspired by themes of struggle, personal growth, and transformation.
-"Reiki Meditation" captures the quality of presence I think is vital to self-awareness and creativity.
-And I'm especially responsive to the life stories and works of women artists, poets, and writers.
-One example is "Realigning the Cosmos," inspired by poet Fatimah Asghar's "Pluto Shits on the Universe."
+As a psychologist, my work is often inspired by themes of struggle, personal growth, and transformation.
+I'm especially responsive to the life stories and works of women painters, poets, and writers--as well as other disenfranchised artists.

 Until 2015 I painted representational art with oils.
 Since then, I've been experimenting with acrylics, abstracts, and mixed media.

 I've studied with Lissa Friedman and attended workshops with Linda Blondheim, Vicki Damon Johnson, Richard Lundgren, Annie Pais, Linda Pence, Jane Slivka, Sherry O'Neill, and Nika Zackharov, plus online learning from Hiroshi Matsumoto, Jane Davies, and others.
 See "Mark Making in Abstract Art"

 The mixed media pieces for the Ekphrasia exhibit were the result of deep reflection on each artist’s or poet’s work and personal history.
 My process was entirely intuitive, fueled by the desire to embody and transform their stories and works in a way that would draw new attention to them.